Do you fear that the world just might fall apart if you don't jump in and save everyone?

 P.S.
 If you haven't already, grab my free Self-care Starter Kit—and if you know someone who could use this resource, I hope you'll share that link with them.

-Find out how to make room for yourself in your own life, turn workouts into personal playdates, and make healthy eating feel indulgent.
+Create space for you in your life, turn workouts into personal playdates, improve your relationships, and make eating healthy easier.